Great auk: Etymology

 The great auk was one of the 4,400 animal species formally described by Carl Linnaeus in his eighteenth-century work Systema Naturae, in which it was given the binomial Alca impennis.
 The name Alca is a Latin derivative of the Scandinavian word for razorbills and their relatives.
 The bird was known in literature even before this and was described by Charles d'Ecluse in 1605 as Mergus Americanus.
 This also included a woodcut which represents the oldest unambiguous visual depictions of the bird.

 The species was not placed in its own scientific genus, Pinguinus, until 1791.
 The generic name is derived from the Spanish, Portuguese and French name for the species, in turn from Latin pinguis meaning "plump", and the specific name, impennis, is from Latin and refers to the lack of flight feathers, or pennae.

 The Irish name for the great auk is falcóg mhór, meaning "big seabird/auk".
 The Basque name is arponaz, meaning "spearbill".
 Its early French name was apponatz, while modern French uses grand pingouin.
 The Norse called the great auk geirfugl, which means "spearbird".
 This has led to an alternative English common name for the bird, garefowl or gairfowl.
 The Inuit name for the great auk was isarukitsok, which meant "little wing".

 The word "penguin" first appears in the sixteenth century as a synonym for "great auk".
-Although the etymology is debated, the generic name "penguin" may be derived from the Welsh pen gwyn "white head", either because the birds lived in Newfoundland on White Head Island (Pen Gwyn in Welsh), or, because the great auk had such large white circles on its head.
+Although the etymology is debated, the generic name "penguin" may be derived from the Welsh pen gwyn "white head", either because the birds lived in New Brunswick on White Head Island (Pen Gwyn in Welsh) or because the great auk had such large white circles on its head.
 When European explorers discovered what today are known as penguins in the Southern Hemisphere, they noticed their similar appearance to the great auk and named them after this bird, although biologically, they are not closely related.
 Whalers also lumped the northern and southern birds together under the common name "woggins".